Table of contents

 For us, living in NYC, we decided to take a little road trip and drive out across all of Long Island from one end of Long Island (did you know Brooklyn and Queens comprise the western side of Long Island?) to the other, early on a Wednesday morning in June.

 One thing that was a bit nerve-wracking about the Hamptons is that it is a destination on the higher end of travel spend.
 Did you know Montauk was the most expensive travel destination in the entire US, in 2019?
 This stems partially from the cost of accommodation per night, due to scarcity and supply.
+This year, it’s not much different, due to demand, although it may not take the first place at #1.

-So, we set off for our trip through the Hamptons with a goal in mind, and this goal is: determine if Montauk is a destination where you can stick to a budget.
+Anyway, we set off for our trip through the Hamptons with a goal in mind, and this goal is: determine if Montauk is a destination where you can stick to a budget.

 Do you think it was possible?
 Well, we want to help you travel and enjoy Montauk without breaking your entire summer travel budget, so read on!